fleetdm/fleet/handbook/product/README.md

 2. a new major or minor version of CIS Benchmarks (Windows 10 Enterprise)
 3. a new major or minor version of CIS Benchmarks macOS 13 Ventura
 4. a release of CIS Benchmarks for MacOS 14 Sonoma
+5. a new major or minor version of ChromeOS

-If there are changes, the DRI should send a message in the #help-product slack channel, noting whether there is a new item or if nothing has changed.
+If there are changes, the DRI should send a message in the #help-product slack channel, noting the current versions and whether any of the above has changed.

 ## Rituals